NtajiBenbor/Space-Shooters/README.md

 ## Overview

-The task from Havard Cs50 was to create a Game or Tell a story using several sprites and scripts using the scratch Programing Language. this document provides a detailed explanation of methodology and technologies used at different points; from inception to finalization of this project in order to achieve this end-result.
+The task from Havard Cs50 was to create a Game or Tell a story using several sprites and scripts using the scratch programming Language. this document provides a detailed explanation of the methodology and technologies used at different points; from inception to finalization of this project in order to achieve this end result.

 ### Screenshot